HSBC kicks off year with Hong Kong branches closed, vandalised

 HSBC’s entanglement in the protests underlines the tightrope that companies have had to walk since the protests got going in June in response to a now-withdrawn bill that would have allowed extraditions to mainland China, where courts are controlled by the Communist Party.

-The demonstrations have evolved into a broader pro-democracy movement.
+The demonstrations have evolved into a broad pro-democracy movement.

+“Clearly, there is a fine line for management to draw between customers and the Chinese authorities,” said a head of corporate governance at a UK-based asset manager and HSBC shareholder.

 Other Hong Kong companies have been damaged by being perceived to be too supportive of the protests.